Discovery Ridge Dam Safety

 Did you know?

-This body of water was originally created as a water source for agricultural uses when it was created in the 1950s.
+This body of water was originally created as a water source for agricultural uses in the 1950s.
 It is not considered a stormpond as no storm pipes enter the pond and the water source is a natural groundwater spring with small amounts of local overland drainage.

 DIscovery Ridge Dam map